Atharvak29/Farm-Crop-Advisor/README.md

 An intelligent decision-support system that recommends the most suitable crop based on **soil**, **district**, **season**, and **water requirement** — empowering farmers and agri-businesses to make informed, data-driven crop selection decisions.

+A dashboard app to get advice and necessary statistics to decide a crop will suite your needs
 ---

 > "Sow data.
 Reap insights.
 Cultivate prosperity." 🌾